revaturelabs/covid-analysis/infection-mortality/CovidLiveUpdateApp/README.md

 # CovidLiveUpdateApp

+## Project Description TODO
 Takes in data from somewhere and does calculations compairing today's data verses yesterday's data Live update by Region of current relevant totals from COVID-19 data.

+## Technologies Used

+* Scala - version 2.12.12
+* Spark - version 3.0.1
+* Spark SQL
+* AWS EMR
+* AWS S3

+## Features TODO

-# Setup
+## Setup

-You need to set the environment variables for the bucket S3 bucket
+After cloning this repository, you need to set the environment variables for the S3 bucket
 ```bash
 export AWS_ACCESS_KEY_ID=************
 export AWS_SECRET_ACCESS_KEY=************